 - The candidate must have been a member of the Clinicians’ Network for at least one year by the time of his or her election to the Steering Committee.
-Ideally, candidates will have experience on one of the network’s many committees, work groups, or task forces.

-- Self-nomination by members is acceptable and encouraged.
+- Self-nomination is acceptable and encouraged.

 - The Membership Committee will prepare a slate of Steering Committee nominees considering the need for diversity of clinical discipline, geographic location, and demography among those candidates who are interested, available, and qualified.